verdverm/verdverm.github.io/_sr/01a-intro.md

 #### A Motivating Example

-Let's start with some data
+Let's begin with an example.
+Below, you will see a plot
 which compares test scores
 to hours studied.